 How Much Money Can I Get as a First-Time Home Buyer?

-There is no fixed amount of money you can receive.
-The amount you get from the First Time Home Buyer Incentive programs depends on several factors.
+You can receive a fixed amount of money.
+The amount you get from the First Time Home Buyer Incentive program depends on several factors.

 Depending on the type of property you are purchasing, you will receive either 5% or 10% of your home purchase price.
 Your percentage depends on what kind of home you want to buy.